Decoding the Pricing Puzzle: Navigating Streaming Platform Costs

 This website uses cookies

-Cookies consist of small text files.
-They contain data that is stored on your device.
-To enable us to place certain types of cookies we need to obtain your consent.
-At Magine Pro AB, corp.
-ID no. 559301-7287, we use the following kinds of cookies.
-To read more about which cookies we use and storage times, click here to access our cookies policy.
+Cookies ("cookies") consist of small text files.
+The text files contain data which is stored on your device.
+To be able to place some type of cookies we need your consent.
+We at Magine Pro AB, corporate identity number 559301-7287 use these types of cookies.
+To read more about which cookies we use and storage duration, click here to get to our cookiepolicy.

 Manage your cookie-settings